-- It’s estimated that more than 150 million Americans are either overweight or obese.
+- Obesity.
+It’s estimated that more than 150 million Americans are either overweight or obese.
 The link with heel pain is obvious—simply put, the heavier you are, the more weight and stress your heels must manage for every step you take and every second you stand.

-- As we get older our connective tissues tend to lose strength and flexibility, and the fatty pad on the underside of the heel also tends to get somewhat thinner.
+- Age.
+As we get older our connective tissues tend to lose strength and flexibility, and the fatty pad on the underside of the heel also tends to get somewhat thinner.
 Although age isn’t a cause of heel pain, exactly, these factors may lower the threshold for heel pain to develop through other causes.

 Take a look at the above list of items.
 Do you see anything you recognize in yourself?
 Perhaps you are beginning to see the answer to your first question.